rsliter/rsliter.github.com/about.md

 I worked as a software developer consultant at ThoughtWorks, where I helped organizations large and small build custom software.
 While there, I spent some time in Quito, Ecuador, helping grow a new office for the company.
 I built mentoring programs for new employees (both for lateral hires and [those new to software development]({{ root_url}}/tacos/rails/talks/pecha%20kucha/tech/2013/09/02/rails-y-las-taquerias/)) and [helped grow the tech community there]({{ root_url}}/tech/talks/scala/quito%20lambda/2013/09/27/programacion-funcional-con-scala/).

-I've also got a cat named Wendy Davis:
+I've also got a cat named Wendy Davis, and this great portrait of her (by [ClockworkArtShop](https://www.etsy.com/shop/ClockworkArtShop)):

 <img style="display: block; margin: auto; max-width: 300px" src="{{ root_url }}/images/wendy.jpg" />